goFrendiAsgard/zaruba/README.md

 # 📜 Brief Introduction to Zaruba Script

-You might already familiar with terraform's HCL, gitlab-ci, or github action.
+You might already familiar with terraform's HCL, gitlab-ci, or github action script.

 Don't worry if you are not.
-Those seemingly alien scripts are used to define tasks for automation.
+Those seemingly alien scripts are basically how people define tasks for automation.
 Most of those script (except for terraform's HCL) are written in YAML.
 YAML is like JSON, but it use indentation instead of curly-braces.

-Zaruba's script are simply a YAML to define your tasks.
+Zaruba's script are simply a YAML file to define your automation tasks.

-Although you don't need to worry about the script since zaruba can also generate the script for you, it is always better to know what's going on.
+In some cases, you don't even need to worry about this script since zaruba can even generate the script for you.
+But if you want to define your own tasks or go any deeper, then here is a brief introduction to zaruba script:

-Zaruba tasks usually contains 3 keys: `includes`, `inputs` and `tasks`:
+Zaruba script usually contains 3 keys: `includes`, `inputs` and `tasks`.
+We will discuss about the keys later, but first here is an example:

 ```yaml
 includes: